Breastfeeding More Than One Baby

 - Try and get as much rest as you can.
 If possible, try to sleep when the babies are sleeping.

-You may become pregnant whist still breastfeeding your older child and want to continue to feed during the pregnancy and after with both children.
+You may become pregnant whist still breastfeeding your older child and want to continue to feed during the pregnancy and after your new baby is born.
 This is called tandem feeding.
-It is absolutely fine to continue feeding your child whilst pregnant and also afterwards whilst feeding your baby - your milk is very clever and will meet the needs of both.
-Continuing to breastfeed your child may help them with the transition to older sister/brother.
+It is fine to continue feeding your child whilst pregnant and afterwards whilst feeding your newborn.
+Breastmilk is very clever and will meet the needs of both.
+Continuing to breastfeed your child may help them with the transition to older sister or brother.

 Who Can Help?